benjaminspak/BenjaminSpak.com/301DaysOfCode/Round-2/README.md

 + After running though the Gatsby video it is 🔥!
   + Makes building sites fun and fast again! + The site response speed is crazy fast!! :heart:
   + Need to learn GraphQL for it to make more sense.
++ Wrote a buggy MVP script in JS to add connections from a Company SERP (Search Engine Results Page) on LinkedIn.
+[Script Repo](https://github.com/benjaminspak/LinkedInAutoConnect--Scripts)
   + Added ALL THE IZEA & CodeCademy employees I could find on LinkedIn

 *How can I improve* <br>